cag000/simple-message-queue/README.md

     - Consumer<br>
     ```./app -config=cfg.env -auth=true -user=$user -pwd=$user -consumer=true -queue=$queue_name```

-4. Bugs
+4. Bugs<br>
-    THe useage of CPU high, because not properly implement the routine in go, still on research for better improvement :D
+    The useage of CPU high, because not properly implement the routine in go, still on research for better improvement :D

-Feel free to modify and use it or open request
+Feel free to modify and use it, or open new request